jscheiny/safe-units/README.md

 const length: Length = Measure.of(10, meters);
 const time: Time = Measure.of(10, seconds);

+length.plus(time);
+// ERROR: Measures of different units cannot be added

+length.minus(time);
-length.plus(time); // Error: Measures of different units cannot be added length.minus(time); // Error: Measures of different units cannot be subtracted
+// ERROR: Measures of different units cannot be subtracted

-const force: Force = length.over(time); // Error: Measure of m/s is not assignable to measure of kg*m/s^2 const root = Measure.sqrt(length); // Error: Can't take sqrt of measure of m since it's not a perfect square
+const force: Force = length.over(time);
+// ERROR: Measure of m/s is not assignable to measure of kg*m/s^2

+const root = Measure.sqrt(length);
+// ERROR: Can't take sqrt of measure of m since it's not a perfect square
 ```

 ### Naming units